 Bees and Wasps in Georgia: Prevention Tips for a Sting-Free Summer

+- Keep food and drinks covered.
 Aggressive wasps, such as yellow jackets, enjoy sweets and carbohydrate foods and will pester you during a picnic.
 They may also get inside soda cans and give you a real surprise as you take a drink.
 Keeping your food covered or eating within an enclosed screen can help reduce the bee and wasp threat.

-Professional Bee Control for Maximum Protection
+Professional Bee Control in Atlanta GA

 Bees and Wasps in Georgia: Prevention Tips for a Sting-Free Summer in Atlanta & Knoxville Metros and Surrounding Areas